 GeorgiaEnergyData.org is a comprehensive source for Georgia's energy data.
 The site is a free resource developed by Southface with assistance from Georgia State University's Geospatial Laboratory.
 The site provides interactive maps, charts and tables that allow users to understand Georgia’s total energy, electricity and solar trends.
 The Solar Map available on GeorgiaEnergyData.org is the most complete and current source for Georgia solar installation data.
 GeorgiaEnergyData.org is listed on the U.S. Energy Information Administration’s Georgia portal.
 The EIA is the definitive source for energy data in the United States.

-Click here to view the Georgia Clean Energy Industry Census Report.
+Click here to read the 2014 Georgia Clean Energy Industry Census